izmailowAlex/rsschool-cv/cv.md

 ## About me:

-## _I have been learning a programming language since 2021.
-I am a musician by education, I play the bass guitar, I graduated from the Academy of Music.
-Now I decided to try myself in a new field, as I really like to develop and not stand still.
-I also enjoy sports in my free time._
+## _I have been studying JavaScript since 2020.
+I decided to try myself in a new field, because I like to keep up with the times, learn something new, and I really like spending time at the computer._

 ## Skills:

+- JAVASCRIPT
+- TYPESCRIPT
 - HTML
+- CSS/SASS/SCSS
-- CSS
+- REACTJS
-- JAVASCRIPT
+- WEBPACK
 - GIT
-- REACT
-- ANGULAR

 ---